mattermost/docs/source/developer/contribution-guide.md

 3. Feedback from reviewers needs to be addressed
 3. If user interface changes do not match specification in Jira ticket, PM approval is needed.

-If you've included your mailing address in Step 1, you'll be receiving a [Limited Edition Mattermost Mug](https://forum.mattermost.org/t/limited-edition-mattermost-mugs/143) as a thank you gift after your first pull request has been accepted.
+If you've included your mailing address in Step 1, you may receive a [Limited Edition Mattermost Mug](https://forum.mattermost.org/t/limited-edition-mattermost-mugs/143) as a thank you gift after your first pull request is merged.

+### Approved Reviewers

 **Approved reviewers include**: coreyhulen, crspeller, hmhealey, jwilander
 **Approved seconders include**: coreyhulen, crspeller, hmhealey, jwilander